 First, there is a process of separation from your own femininity leading to identification with masculinity.
 And the need to be successful.
 It is caused by the public belief in the inferiority of women and their devaluation.
 Seeing them as passive, manipulative, and unproductive.

 This is followed by the male path to success, usually with the need to pursue a career.
 Filled with countless adversities, both external and internal, e.g. giving up other needs or trying to combine a career with raising children.
 It is usually an intoxicating experience because it is fostered by our action-oriented materialistic society.

 Eventually, you achieve success.
-Right after that hunger for the soul leads to the initiation, that is, the need to regain contact with your own femininity.
+Right after that, the hunger for the soul comes and leads to the initiation, that is, the need to regain contact with your own femininity.
 It results from the discovery of the basis of the devaluation of women in our society.
 Understanding that the mother is not the source of it, but only an excuse.
 So, there is a healing of the split between mother and daughter, healing of the wounded male element, and the integration of male and female elements.